yasirrhaq/yasirrhaq/README.md

 # Hi there, I'm Yasir! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer and a lifelong learner dedicated to improving every day.
-Mostly code for fun by making external tools to help me playing games but i do code profesionally also.
+I mostly code for fun by creating external tools to help me play games, but I also code professionally.
 Feel free to explore and reach out if you're interested in collaborating or learning more about my work!

 ## 🔥 Featured Projects

-[**HackerRank**](https://github.com/yasirrhaq/HackerRank) - Idk what im doing here lol.
+[**HackerRank**](https://github.com/yasirrhaq/HackerRank) - Idk what I'm doing here lol.

 [**Auto Loot RF Online**](https://github.com/yasirrhaq/Auto_Loot_RF_Online) - Automated loot for RF Online.